 |Pancake Tortoise||6 to 7 inches|

-From a practical and aesthetic perspective, you can benefit from a tortoise that’ll:
+From a practical and aesthetic standpoint, you can benefit from a small tortoise that’ll:

 - Stay cute forever: A mini tortoise won’t grow beyond its adorable size, no matter how old it gets.